chemp7/node-red-contrib-ontime4ibm/README.md

 ## Releace

-2017/12/02 v0.0.5 Specification change
+2017/12/25 v0.0.5 Specification change
 - **Attention**: The output destination of the response from the OnTime API has been changed from `msg.payload` to `msg.ontime.response`.
   - If you were using version 0.0.4 or earlier, update the node config.
   - If you need to include the response in `msg.payload`, please check the checkbox of "Include the response in msg.payload".
 - The key name was changed from `msg.OGCParameters` to `msg.ontime.parameters`.
 - Added `msg.ontime.response`: This is a response from the OnTime API.
-- Added `msg.ontime.request`: This is a contents requested to OnTime API.
+- Added `msg.ontime.request`: This is a content requested to the OnTime API.
+However, it is in the state before escape to unicode.
+- Added `msg.ontime.requestOrigin`: This is a content actually requested to the OnTime API after escaping to unicode.
 - Deleted `msg.headers` and `msg.statusCode` from output `msg`.

 2017/12/02 v0.0.4 bug fix